Llandudno Pier: 20th century

 In 1969, the landing stage was totally rebuilt in concrete and steel, which enabled its use by the largest Isle of Man steamers then in use.
 By 1972, the pier was well known for day trips by ferry to the Isle of Man, although at this time could itself boast pavilion concerts, vintage car rides and various amusements.
 The wooden decking has been extensively renewed in recent years, and the superstructure is maintained systematically.

 In March 2015, the pier was put up for sale by then owners Cuerden Leisure, who reported that there was "strong interest" from investors in the £4.5m pier.
 It was one of three piers being sold by the company, the others being Central Pier, Blackpool and South Pier, Blackpool, although Llandudno Pier was attracting the strongest interest.
 The pier was purchased in May 2015 by leisure entrepreneur Adam Williams for the £4.5m asking price and his company Tir Prince Leisure Group, after having attracted a large amount of interest.

 21st century

-The June 2007 sailings of the MV Balmoral were rescheduled to start at Menai Bridge Pier, after it emerged that Llandudno Pier's landing stage was no longer safe to use.
-The landing stage was rebuilt in 2012 and the MV Balmoral called there, the first ship since 2006, on 2 July 2015.
-In the present day the landing stage is no longer used for steamers but has its use as a platform for anglers to fish off the end of the pier and is not accessible to the general public.
+The June 2007 sailings of the MV Balmoral were rescheduled to start at Menai Bridge Pier, after it emerged that the landing stage at Llandudno Pier was no longer safe to use.
+The landing stage was rebuilt in 2012 and the MV Balmoral called there on 2 July 2015, the first ship to land at the pier since 2006.
+The landing stage is no longer used for steamers but is used as a platform for anglers to fish off the end of the pier; it is not accessible to the general public.

-The pier suffered heavy damage as a result of Storm Darragh.
+The pier suffered heavy damage in December 2024 as a result of Storm Darragh.